wallarm/product-documentation/include/waf/installation/nginx-waf-min-configuration.md

-Main configuration files of NGINX and Wallarm WAF node are located in the directories:
+Main configuration files of NGINX and Wallarm filtering node are located in the directories:

 * `/etc/nginx/conf.d/default.conf` with NGINX settings
-* `/etc/nginx/conf.d/wallarm.conf` with global WAF node settings
+* `/etc/nginx/conf.d/wallarm.conf` with global filtering node settings

     The file is used for settings applied to all domains.
 To apply different settings to different domain groups, use the file `default.conf` or create new configuration files for each domain group (for example, `example.com.conf` and `test.com.conf`).
 More detailed information about NGINX configuration files is available in the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).
-* `/etc/nginx/conf.d/wallarm-status.conf` with WAF node monitoring settings.
+* `/etc/nginx/conf.d/wallarm-status.conf` with Wallarm node monitoring settings.
 Detailed description is available within the [link][wallarm-status-instr]
 * `/etc/default/wallarm-tarantool` or `/etc/sysconfig/wallarm-tarantool` with the Tarantool database settings

 #### Request filtration mode

-By default, the WAF node is in the status `off` and does not analyze incoming requests.
+By default, the filtering node is in the status `off` and does not analyze incoming requests.
 To enable requests analysis, please follow the steps:

 1. Open the file `/etc/nginx/conf.d/default.conf`: